pragmint/open-practices/capabilities/deployment-automation.md

 # [Deployment Automation](https://dora.dev/capabilities/deployment-automation/)

 Deployment automation means teams can deploy software to testing and production environments with the push of a button.
-By automating the deployment process, teams reduce the risks associated with production deployments and enjoy fast feedback through comprehensive testing that is done immediately after changes are made.
+By automating the deployment process teams save time while reducing the risk of an outage.
 Teams that possess this capability experience more reliable, efficient, and frequent deployments, which enhances overall software delivery performance.

 ## Nuances

 This section outlines common pitfalls, challenges, or limitations teams commonly encounter when applying this capability.
 The goal here is not to discourage you.
 Rather, the goal is to arm you with the appropriate context so that you can make an informed decision about when and how to implement the capability with your teams.

-### Deployment Determinism

-Achieving deployment determinism involves building the application code artifact once and promoting it through environments without changes.
-Each environment should use unique, versioned, and pre-packaged infrastructure and configuration artifacts.
-By consistently using pre-built components, this approach simplifies deployment, and reduces variability and errors.
+### Building Environment Specific Artifacts

+Software teams often rebuild their application separately for each environment (testing, staging, production), including environment-specific configurations.
+Repeated builds can introduce small differences, causing unexpected issues when deploying to production.

+A better approach is to build the application **once**, creating a stable artifact that moves unchanged through all environments.
+The application dynamically loads configurations from standard, predefined locations.
+Each environment maintains its own clearly labeled and version-controlled configurations, ensuring consistent and error-free deployments.

 ### Complex System Interactions

-Dependencies between services can complicate deployment automation, as orchestration and strict deployment orders are required.
+Dependencies between services can complicate deployment automation if they require orchestration or strict deployment ordering.
 Such tight coupling increases deployment risks and hinders flexibility.
 Designing services to be independently deployable and maintaining backward compatibility can enable smoother, safer deployments.

 ### Shaping Ops Involvement for Maximum Impact